WI vs AUS Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for 3rd ODI Match

 WI vs AUS 3rd ODI Dream11 Prediction Today

-Fantasy Suggestion #1: Nicholas Pooran, Alex Carey, Kieron Pollard, Evin Lewis, Ben McDermott, Mitchell Marsh, Jason Holder, Mitchell Starc, Adam Zampa, Sheldon Cottrell and Hayden Walsh
+Fantasy Suggestion #1: Alex Carey, Shai Hope, Evin Lewis, Moises Henriques, Darren Bravo, Jason Holder, Mitchell Marsh, Mitchell Starc, Akeal Hosein, Alzarri Joseph and Adam Zampa

-Fantasy Suggestion #2: Jason Mohammed, Alex Carey, Darren Bravo, Evin Lewis, Ben McDermott, Mitchell Marsh, Jason Holder, Mitchell Starc, Adam Zampa, Sheldon Cottrell and Hayden Walsh
+Fantasy Suggestion #2: Alex Carey, Shai Hope, Josh Philippe, Moises Henriques, Kieron Pollard, Jason Holder, Mitchell Marsh, Mitchell Starc, Akeal Hosein, Sheldon Cottrell and Adam Zampa